ePages-de/epages-devportal/_posts/2018/2018-11-27-on-our-way-to-interactive-documentation-with-stoplight.md

 about_authors: ["jschnegotzki"]
 ---

-As the next generation of our product is about to take off to give our customers a whole new experience of what it means to use ePages as the solution to sell online, we decided to try and do the same for the developers talking to our API.
+As the next generation of our product is about to take off to give our customers a whole new experience of what it means to use [ePages](https://epages.com/en/){:target="_blank"}) as the solution to sell online, we decided to try and do the same for the developers talking to our API.
-This means that we will switch from a static HTML file to [Stoplight](https://stoplight.io), a tool that automates large parts of the API reference generation, and provides interactivity in a structured and easily maintainable interface.
+This means that we will switch from a static HTML file to [Stoplight](https://stoplight.io){:target="_blank"}, a tool that automates large parts of the API reference generation, and provides interactivity in a structured and easily maintainable interface.
-This is the first of a series of posts in which we will document our migration to the new system, outlining our approach, and hinting at caveats in terms of technical challenges, writing topics and collaboration.
+This is the first of a series of posts in which we will document our migration to the new system, outlining our approach, and hinting at caveats in terms of technical challenges, writing topics, and collaboration.

 ## Where we stand